Frc-dev/FrcBot/README.md

 - [x] Allow alliterations of mods to be used (DTHD for HDDT, HDDTHR for HDHRDT)
 - [x] Rewrite beatmap lookup so it works with osu direct
 - [x] Handle really old map recommendations returning non-usable download links
+- [x] Handle some beatmaps returning -1 for its beatmapset id

 ---